-According to Dr. Courcelle, the cellular mechanisms that perform the task of replicating DNA work really well.
+According to Dr. Courcelle, the cellular mechanisms that perform the task of replicating DNA work well.
 If they didn't, diseases that originate at the cellular level, like cancer, for instance, would be far more prevalent.

 "The reality is," Dr. Courcelle said, "DNA is a remarkably active molecule.
-Sunlight damages DNA, just breathing oxygen causes damage to DNA.
+Sunlight damages DNA; just breathing oxygen causes damage to DNA.
 So cells have to have a way to recognize the damage and repair it when the replication machinery encounters it."

 In a paper, "Fate of the replisome following arrest by UV-induced DNA damage in Escherichia coli," published in the Proceedings of the National Academy of Sciences' Early Edition, Dr. Courcelle details findings of a recent study conducted in their lab that illuminates the mechanisms and processes by which cells repair damaged DNA in E. coli.

 Dr. Courcelle's paper depicts the strange and magnificent workings of cellular biology in living E. coli cells.
 Lesions caused by ultra-violet irradiation on strands of DNA block the replisome, stopping it from unwinding the DNA.
 Dr. Courcelle's findings report that in this circumstance, parts of the replisome can disengage from the rest of the machine in a way that allows repair enzymes to get in and fix the damaged strand.
-When the damaged strand has been repaired, the replisome gets back to work.
-It's the depiction of a molecular machine shop where the cell is a mechanic with the right tools to repair the machines when they are damaged to keep everything running.
+When the damaged strand is repaired, the replisome gets back to work.
+It's the depiction of a molecular machine shop where the cell is a mechanic with the right tools to repair the machines when damaged to keep everything running.

 "The cellular processes in E. coli might not be the same as in humans," Dr. Courcelle said, "but they're certainly doing something similar."